Cue Card Sample

 My parents and grandparents also thought that I was already a grown-up kid, and therefore, I didn’t really need to listen to those fairytale stories any longer.
 Then one day, my eldest aunt shared a true story with me which I thought was not only interesting but also heartbreaking.
 This story was about a very special bond between a horse and its owner.
 Anyway, this is how the story went:-

 The horse, which was raised and kept by his owner for almost 15 years, got lost one night from his owner’s place.
 But, the owner wasn’t aware of it until the next morning when he went to feed it.
 Naturally, the owner of the horse got very worried and sad as he failed to find his horse anywhere after searching for it for almost a week.
-At some points, the owner gave up on his hope to find his horse again.
+At some points, the owner gave up on his hope of finding his horse again.
 Then, suddenly, after a couple of years, the horse had come back to his owner, waiting for his owner at the same place from where he was lost or probably stolen.
 When the owner came to see it, he found that the tears were coming out of the eyes of his favourite animal.
 Sadly, the horse died a couple of weeks after he found his owner.

 Anyway, I still remember this story because it taught us that we should care for all kinds of animals because they also perhaps have just as much feelings as humans have.
 I still remember it, also because it was the first story, shared with me, which didn’t involve any fairytales or ugly and scary demons.

 When I was a child, my mother used to tell me different stories and one of the most memorable ones was the story of "The Ant and the Grasshopper."
 It's a classic fable about an ant who spends his summer gathering food while the lazy grasshopper spends his time singing and playing, only to be left hungry and cold in the winter when the food runs out.